 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned assessment of the detention of boys and men, nationals of your Excellency's Government in North-East Syria. - 2.
-Please provide any additional information and/or comment(s) you may have on the above-mentioned technical support, capacity building and security assistance to the security and enhancement of the prison in Hasakah. - 3.
-Please provide information on the actions taken by your government to protect the fundamental rights of boys and men, particularly nationals of your country, held in the prison in Hasakah and other detention centres in North-East Syria. - 4.
-Please explain the measures that your government has taken to repatriate your citizens from the prisons and detention centres in North-East Syria and provide them with adequate procedures that will ensure respect for their right to liberty and security and to a fair trial. - 5.
-Please provide any additional information you may have regarding the security support and stabilization assistance provided by the Coalition, its funding and the use of these Coalition funds, as well the actual financial or other engagement of your Excellency's government in this process.
+Please provide information on the actions taken by your government to protect the fundamental rights of boys and men, particularly nationals of your country, held in the prison in Hasakah and other detention centres in North-East Syria. - 3.
+Please explain the measures that your government has taken to repatriate your citizens from the prisons and detention centres in North-East Syria and provide them with adequate procedures that will ensure respect for their right to liberty and security and to a fair trial. - 4.
+Please provide any additional information you may have regarding the security support and stabilization assistance provided by the Coalition, its funding and the use of these Coalition funds, as well the actual financial or other engagement of your Excellency's government in this process. - 5.
+Please provide any information you may have on how access to safe drinking water, water for hygiene purposes, adequate sanitation and medical care, is being ensured in the detention centres, given the spread of diseases and the current COVID 19 pandemic.